languagetool-org/portuguese-pos-dict/data/README.md

 `resource/pt/dialect_alternations.txt` file.
 It is then used by the Morfologik Java rule to provide users with more specific messages (and, potentially, at some point also the possibility to switch to the other variety).

+## Ignore

+The files in [./ignore](./ignore) are used to generate the contents of the `ignore.txt` file that the LT rule uses.
+The words contained here are weird but *mostly* correct.
+We don't want to flag them, but we also do not want to provide them to users as suggestions.

+## Prohibit

+Much like the [ignore](#ignore) files above, these are words to be moved to the `prohibit.txt` file, and used by LT.
+They contain words that should **not** be allowed, even if they are present in the Hunspell source data.
+Ideally, this file will be empty, as we can just adjust the source data not to contain illegal words, but this may not always be very straightforward due to unforeseen effects of [affixation](./spelling-dict/README.md#affix-files).

 ## Miscellaneous

 The files in [misc](./misc) are, well, a bit of a hodgepodge.

+### Names

+The [names.txt](./misc/names.txt) file is a collection of given names and surnames taken from various sources.
+They are kept separate because, depending on the performance, we may want to have them in either in the main dictionary or in the ignore file.

 ### Abbreviations